Teaching Strategies for Autistic Students

 Where To Now?

-Our exciting new course, Autism in School, is specifically designed to train teachers and teacher aides to increase their understanding of autism and equip them with specific strategies for teaching autistic children and adolescents in their classroom, in Primary, High School, Distance Education or Home Schooling.
+Our course Creating Autism and ADHD Inclusive Classrooms helps train teachers and teacher aides to increase their understanding of autism and equip them with specific strategies for teaching autistic children and adolescents in their classroom, in Primary, High School, Distance Education or Home Schooling.
 Families and health professionals who support the child or teenager attending school will also benefit.

 Recommended Resources